KostasBan/Autoit-small-project/README.md

 A Friend of mine asked me to help him with some scripts for his small business.

-My work is on a system developed by his brother Filipas Savoulidis.
+My work is on a system developed by his brother Philippos Savvoulidis.

 I had to find a way to copy directories from a nas drive to the current user pc.